gardener/gardener/docs/extensions/garden-api-access.md

 - `SEED_NAME`: set to the name of the `Seed` where the extension is installed.
   This is useful for restricting watches in the garden cluster to relevant objects.

+If an object already contains the `GARDEN_KUBECONFIG` environment variable, it is not overwritten and injection of `volume` and `volumeMounts` is skipped.

 For example, a `Deployment` deployed via a `ControllerInstallation` will be mutated as follows:

 ```yaml